One pot bliss.

 It allows me to slow down and be grateful.
 And it also allows me to work hard and push through challenges, knowing that all of us are stronger than we often even know that we are.”

+It’s that strength and fortitude that she hopes shines through to her followers–an impressive 125,000 of them.
 But even with the support of her online community, there are still individuals who are unable to see past her disability.

-“I’ve definitely seen some comments that come from a place of ignorance–-those can really hurt.
+“I’ve definitely seen some comments that come from a place of ignorance–those can really hurt.

 The most hurtful thing I’ve experienced as a disabled creator are the comments that come from people who claim I am being used simply to ‘check the inclusivity box.’
 That hurts because you work hard for something and then people out there think you only got whatever it is because you’re disabled and not because you deserve it.”